Centre-right party ahead in Portugal election, exit polls show

 The Social Democrats and Socialists have alternated in power for decades but have never faced such a strong challenge from a far-right party.

-Social Democrat leader Luis Montenegro, who likely would become prime minister if his alliance wins, ruled out the possibility of teaming up with Chega during campaigning.
+Social Democrat leader Luis Montenegro, who is also at the helm of the AD alliance of right-leaning parties and would likely become prime minister if it wins, ruled out the possibility of teaming up with Chega during campaigning.

 But if Montenegro is unable to assemble a majority government, his hand could be forced, leaving Chega as a kingmaker.